leanprover/lean4-cli/README.md

-    o, optimize;                "Declares a flag `--optimize` with an associated short alias `-o`." p, priority : Nat;          "Declares a flag `--priority` with an associated short alias `-p` " ++ "that takes an argument of type `Nat`."
+    o, optimize;                "Declares a flag `--optimize` with an associated short alias `-o`." p, priority : Nat;          "Declares a flag `--priority` with an associated short alias `-p` " ++ "that takes an argument of type `Nat`." module : ModuleName;        "Declares a flag `--module` that takes an argument of type `ModuleName` " ++ "which be used to reference Lean modules like `Init.Data.Array` " ++ "or Lean files using a relative path like `Init/Data/Array.lean`."
     "set-paths" : Array String; "Declares a flag `--set-paths` " ++ "that takes an argument of type `Array Nat`. " ++ "Quotation marks allow the use of hyphens."